openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step3.md

 Custom Resource annotations can be applied to modify Ansible Operator behavior:

 * **ansible.operator-sdk/reconcile-period**: Used to specify the reconciliation interval for the CR.
-  * This value is parsed using the standard Golang package time.
+  * This value is parsed using the standard [Golang 'Package time'](https://golang.org/pkg/time/).
 Specifically, ParseDuration is used which will use the default of an 's' suffix giving the value in seconds (e.g. "30" would become "30s" as shown below).

 ## Custom Resource Example
 If an Ansible Operator was watching for events from `kind: Foo` with `apiVersion: foo.example.com/v1alpha1`, an Ansible Playbook/Role could be triggered in response to creation of the resource shown below.